Why Trust OMD?

 3. Connect with favorites

-Nebraska’s colleges and universities offer a range of online and hybrid master’s degrees known for quality and flexibility.
-Below, we profile three standout schools — including program details and admissions requirements — to help you compare options.
-Each summary draws from the school’s own website for accurate, up-to-date information.
+Nebraska’s colleges and universities offer a wide range of online and hybrid master’s degrees known for quality and flexibility.
+Below, we highlight three standout schools — along with program details and admissions requirements — to help you compare options.

 University of Nebraska-Lincoln (UNL)